-The Center for Imaging Acquisition houses a Siemens Magnetom Prisma 3 Tesla MRI scanner and will house a Siemens Magnetom Terra 7 Tesla MRI scanner (slated for March 2017).
-These scanners are among the most advanced imaging devices approved for use on humans, and with them the CIA and related researchers push the boundaries of possibility in terms of spatial and temporal scans of the brain.
-Both foundational research and clinical scans are performed at the CIA, and the facility is equipped with knowledgeable staff and the latest in advanced equipment.
+The Center for Image Acquisition (CIA) has a 3 Tesla, Siemens Magnetom Prisma MRI system and a 7 Tesla, Siemens Magnetom Terra MRI system.
+These scanners are among the most advanced imaging devices approved for use on human subjects, and with them, the CIA and related researchers push the boundaries of possibility in terms of spatial and temporal scans of the brain.
+Both foundational research and clinical scans are performed at the CIA and the facility is equipped with knowledgeable staff as well as the latest in advanced equipment.

-The Prisma 3T is a high performance 3T MRI scanner based on the Trio system.
-It allows for unparalled simultaneous 80mT/m @ 200T/m/s gradients.
+The Prisma 3T is a high performance MRI system based on the Trio system.
+It allows for unparalleled simultaneous 80mT/m @ 200T/m/s gradients.
 Its 60 cm bore diameter allows for magnet homogeneity at 40 cm DSV – 0.2 ppm.
-With 64 – 128 channel receiving it is really the ultimate MRI scanner for neuroimaging.
-The Prisma offers as standard Diffusion Spectrum Imaging up to 514 diffusion directions allowing characterization of crossing fibers.
+With 64 – 128 channel receiving, it is the ultimate MRI system for neuroimaging.
+The Prisma offers standard Diffusion Spectrum Imaging up to 514 diffusion directions, allowing characterization of crossing fibers.
 It is also capable of higher resolution DTI with a reduced field of view – ZOOMit DTI for isotopic DTI.
-Higher SNR also allows for reproducible 3D ASL perfusion and improved resting state fMRI data.
+Higher SNR also allows for reproducible 3-Dimensional, Arterial Spine labeling (ASL) perfusion and improved resting state fMRI data.

-The Magnetom Prisma is FDA-approved, which allows its high-resolution capabilities to be used in the clinical imaging of patients with neurological diseases and other conditions affecting the brain.
-The key part of this scanner which is unique are the powerful XR Gradients, which have a strength of 80 milliTesla per meter (mT/m) combined with a 200T-per-meter-per-second (T/m/s) slew rate.
+The Magnetom Prisma MRI system is FDA-approved, which allows its high-resolution capabilities to be used in the clinical imaging of patients with neurological diseases and other conditions affecting the brain.
+The key aspect of this system that is unique is its powerful XR Gradients, which have a strength of 80 milliTesla per meter (mT/m) combined with a 200T-per-meter-per-second (T/m/s) slew rate.
 Furthermore, it employs advanced homogeneity and shimming functions for optimal MRI data acquisition.

 3T Technical Specifications